Lost-Outpost/Telsera/HELP.md

 ## Why isn't X mod included?

 There are as many reasons a mod wouldn't be included in a list as there are stars in the sky.
-Here's some of the most common ones.
+Here are some of the most common ones.
 Pick whichever one is applicable, or your favorite.

 1. The list author didn't know that mod existed.
 2. It's incompatible with other mods in the list.
 3. It's nonfunctional.
-4. It has problems such as causing CTDs, infinite loading screens, or more.
+4. It has problems such as causing CTDs, infinite loading screens, and more.
 5. It doesn't fit the list in question.
 6. Something in the list already does what that mod does.
 7. The list author doesn't like the mod.